 What Is A Fuel Injection System?

 The fuel injection system detects the amount of air that enters the engine and gives the necessary fuel for combustion.
 An ECU controls the amount of fuel injected and the duration for which the fuel injection valves (injectors) remain open.
+The ECU calculates the fuel injection amount based on signals from a sensor that measures the air intake.

 Before the existence of fuel injectors, carburetors were highly used on engines, and to date, this engine still exists.
 In fact, many other machines, like lawnmowers and chainsaws, still use carburetors.
+But because the component got complicated trying to control all requirements on automobiles, a better alternative is released.

 Furthermore, throttle body fuel injection systems were the first to replace carburetors.
 This system is also known as a single-point or central fuel injection system.
 It has electrically controlled fuel injection valves in the throttle body.

 This alternative was nearly optimal, enabling auto manufacturers to avoid drastic modifications to engine designs.
 Gradually, as new engines were designed, multi-port fuel injection replaced the throttle body fuel injection.
+This multi-port fuel injection is also known as port, multi-point, or sequential fuel injection.

 In addition, the system contains a fuel injector for each cylinder, which sprays right to the intake valve.
 It provides more accurate fuel metering and quicker response.
+Watch the video below to learn more about the working fuel injection system in a car:

 Functions Of Fuel Injection System